-Plex is one among the best know media server in recent times.
+Plex is one of the best know media servers in recent times.
 It is based on the client-server media server that is available for different platforms including Windows PC, Mac PC, Linux PC.
 In addition to this, the media server can also be used on Nvidia Shield, Amazon Fire TV, Android TV, Apple TV, Chromecast, Roku, Xbox, etc. Plex media player can be accessed on Raspberry Pi models if you don’t want to deal with multiple clients.
 The tiny-sized computer needs no server setup as it uses a single client to access your media files.
 To store and access the media using Plex on Raspberry Pi, you can choose an external hard drive.
 Additionally, you can even use Pi as a NAS and then transfer media files without a hard drive.

 Steps to Setup & Install Plex on Raspberry Pi